firstARETE ®

 The student skills, attitudes, knowledge, and behaviors addressed in firstARETE are realized through a specifically designed set of curricular activities that, on a daily basis, challenge, engage, and motivate students to do their best individually and as a team.
 These physical, cognitive, and social-emotional activities are easily incorporated into the school day, and contribute to the students’ success and fulfillment throughout the day.

 40 min.
 Aerobic Activity that enhances cardiovascular health, cognition for learning and memory, and social-emotional behavior, providing students the capacity to perform at their best academically and personally.
-The aerobic activity is performed by all students AND their teachers.
+The aerobic activity is performed by all students AND their teacher.

 1 min.
 Clap-In provides a ceremony enabling the students to begin class as a single unit, creating class cohesion and mutual respect between the students and teacher.